 Inside the actors’ surgeries: collaboration between costumes, production design, and makeup

-Production designers, costume designers, and hair-and-makeup designers must interpret the personality and history of a character in much the same way an actor does.
-Most of the time, when an actor plays a key character in one of Mike Leigh’s films, they will spend months rehearsing with Leigh to learn who their character is before the heads of department come on board to help express the character’s identity through everything from set design to skin appearance.
-It’s through the designers’ visual work that we get to know these characters: we learn about their vanity, socio-economic status, loves, hates, barbs, vices… all through how they dress, wear their hair, or decorate their homes.
+Production designers, costume designers, and hair-and-makeup designers must interpret the character much like an actor does.
+Most actors Mike Leigh’s films spend months rehearsing with Leigh to learn who their character is.
+Then, the heads of department come on board to help express the character’s identity.
+This is done visually through everything from set design to skin appearance.
+How characters dress, wear their hair, and decorate their homes reveals there vanity, socio-economic status, loves, hates, barbs, vices, etc.

-On Mike Leigh’s films, Davies, along with hair-and-makeup designer Christine Blundell, and costume designer Jacqueline Durran take part in what they fondly call “actors’ surgeries.”
-During the late stages of rehearsal, the department heads gather in a room with an ac tor after the actor has fully developed their character’s personality and history.
-Davies, Blundell, and Durran hotseat the actor, asking them questions about who they are and how they might choose to express themselves.
+The heads of department take part in what the team fondly call “actors’ surgeries.”
+The team includes hair-and-makeup designer Christine Blundell, and costume designer Jacqueline Durran.
+During the late stages of rehearsal, the department heads gather in a room with the actor.
+Davies, Blundell, and Durran hotseat the actor.
+The ask them questions about who they are and how they might choose to express themselves.
 Based on their responses, Blundell, Durran, and Davies build and refine their work.

-On most films, heads of department rarely get to collaborate so closely with the actors, even though they often state that they would like to.
+On most films, heads of department rarely get to collaborate so closely with the actors.
+But they often state that they would like to.
 Tight production schedules and busy actors do not always leave time for it.
-Leigh, however, ensures that he builds time into each film’s schedule to allow for that communication and these “surgeries,” allowing Blundell, Durran, and Davies to tailor their work specifically to what the actors have already envisioned.
-The actors can then use the work of these heads of department to immerse themselves in the film’s world more thoroughly and before the shoot.
+Leigh ensures that he builds time into each film’s schedule to allow for that communication and these “surgeries.”
+This enables Blundell, Durran, and Davies to tailor their work specifically to what the actors have already envisioned.
+The actors can then immerse themselves in the film’s world more thoroughly and before the shoot.

-Davies, for instance, has to think about both the big picture and the smaller details within her production design.
-In a film like Peterloo, Davies’ task was to not only find a big outdoor space that would accommodate the production’s logistical needs and to build a replica of St. Peter’s Square in that space.
+Davies has to think about both the big picture and the smaller details within her production design.
+In Peterloo, Davies had to find a big outdoor space that would accommodate the production’s logistical needs.
+She also had to build a replica of St. Peter’s Square in that space.
 She also designed the home spaces of some of the key players, which revealed details about each character.
 This is why the “surgeries” are so crucial.
 In conversation, Maxine Peake told Davies that her character, Nellie, was quite “house proud” even though she was poor.
-In line with that characterization, Davies dodged the stereotype of making a working class character’s house dirty and ramshackle; instead, the domestic set is neat and well-tended, reflecting the pride Nelly takes in her home.
+Davies thus dodged the stereotype of making a working class character’s house dirty and ramshackle.
+Instead, the domestic set is neat and well-tended, reflecting the pride Nelly takes in her home.

 Blundell’s work on Peterloo was particularly fascinating, because it was so detailed and yet seemingly invisible.
-Even though the working class characters in the film do not wear makeup, Blundell still had to work on their faces to ensure that the state of their skin and teeth appeared historically accurate.
+Although the working class characters in the film don’t wear makeup, Blundell still had to work on their faces.
+Specifically, she needed to ensure that the state of their skin and teeth appeared historically accurate.
 Such attention to detail is characteristic of the filmmaking process Leigh encourages.
-In a film with a lesser creative team, makeup and hair becomes an afterthought, or it is left up to actors and their personal stylist teams.
+In a film with a lesser creative team, makeup and hair becomes an afterthought.
+Sometimes, it is even left up to actors and their personal stylist teams.
 But for Leigh, Blundell, Davies, and Durran, every detail tells a story.

 Editing a Mike Leigh film

 Many discussions of Mike Leigh’s process centre around the rehearsal period.
 But what happens after he calls cut?
-Leigh and his cinematographer, Dick Pope, may choose what to shoot, but it is editor Jon Gregory who chooses what we see.
-Leigh’s penchant for ensemble scenes is filtered through Gregory’s eye: he controls whether we see these in mid-shots, close-ups, or wides.
-There are so many choices for how to cover these scenes, which are often quite long, meaning Leigh needs an incredibly skilled editor.
+Leigh and his cinematographer, Dick Pope, may choose what to shoot.
+But it is (recently deceased) editor Jon Gregory who chose what we saw.
+Leigh’s penchant for ensemble scenes has been filtered through Gregory’s eye.
+Gregory controlled whether we see these in mid-shots, closeups, or wides.
+There are so many choices for how to cover these often long scenes.
+This means Leigh needs an incredibly skilled editor.

-Gregory is the longest standing of all of Leigh’s collaborators whom we’ve interviewed for Peterloo in process.
-They first worked together on High Hopes (1988) and have been working together on and off since, on films like Naked (1993), Secrets & Lies (1996), and Mr. Turner (2014).
-Outside of his work with Leigh, Gregory has worked across genres and styles on Four Weddings and a Funeral, Donnie Brasco, The Road, A United Kingdom, multiple films with Martin McDonagh, and more.
+Gregory was the longest standing of all of Leigh’s collaborators whom we’ve interviewed for Peterloo in process.
+They first worked together on High Hopes (1988).
+They worked together on and off since on films like Naked (1993), Secrets & Lies (1996), and Mr. Turner (2014).
+Outside of his work with Leigh, Gregory worked across genres and styles.
+His other credits include: Four Weddings and a Funeral, Donnie Brasco, The Road, A United Kingdom, multiple films with Martin McDonagh, and more.

 The way Pope gushed about Gregory’s talents when Orla Smith interviewed him got her excited to talk to Gregory himself: “Jon is one of the best editors I’ve ever worked with.
 [His] editing is incredibly sympathetic to my cinematography.
-In the hands of a more ruthless editor, I wouldn’t get nearly such a crack at the visual side because I know it would be chopped up.
+In the hands of a more ruthless editor, I wouldn’t get nearly such a crack at the visual side.
+Because I know it would be chopped up.
 But Jon lets things run.
-I’ve always loved working with Jon because I know that whatever I produce, he’ll make the most of it.”9
+I’ve always loved working with Jon because I know that whatever I produce, he’ll make the most of it.”8

-From Gregory’s description, editing is the one part of Leigh’s process that hews closely to what we would consider traditional filmmaking.
-But Leigh’s films still come with their own specific joys and challenges: Gregory has to make his first assembly without the aid of a script.
-He edits while the film is shooting, which means he often receives scenes out of order and has to guess where they might fit in the film’s overall narrative.
-Since Leigh does not use storyboards, Gregory is left almost fumbling around in the dark.
-In the case of Peterloo, he edited a 20-minute unscripted battle scene with almost no guide other than the scrambled footage he was given.
+From Gregory’s description, editing is the one part of Leigh’s process that hews closely to more traditional filmmaking.
+Editing Leigh’s films still come with their own specific joys and challenges.
+Gregory had to make his first assemblies without the aid of a script.
+He edited while the film was shooting, often receiving scenes out of order.
+He would have to guess where they might fit in the film’s overall narrative.
+Since Leigh does not use storyboards, Gregory was left almost fumbling around in the dark.
+In the case of Peterloo, Gregory edited a twenty-minute unscripted battle scene from the scrambled footage he received.

-Like all of Leigh’s collaborators interviewed in Peterloo in process, Gregory also loves working with Leigh.
-Gregory describes Leigh’s deep trust in his collaborators: Leigh has very little involvement in the actual edit, leaving Gregory to work his magic almost independently until the final stages.
+Like all of Leigh’s collaborators interviewed in Peterloo in process, Gregory also loved working with Leigh.
+As Gregory put it, it’s because Leigh trusts his collaborators.
+Leigh has very little involvement in the actual edit.
+He would leave Gregory to work his magic almost independently until the final stages.

 A selection of Mike Leigh’s Films

-Mike Leigh’s Peterloo is a rare story about the fight for a fairer democracy: one of carnage rather than triumph, one that ends with tragedy and unfinished labour rather than success and social change.
-In other words, despite its broad canvas, including more than a hundred characters acting out historical events, Peterloo is every bit a Mike Leigh film: peppered with flawed, complicated characters, inspirational because it is a story of recognizable people, and nothing like the silk-swishing period pieces that are the staple of British cinema.
+Mike Leigh’s Peterloo is a rare story about the fight for a fairer democracy.
+It’s a story of carnage rather than triumph.
+It ends with tragedy and unfinished labour rather than success and social change.
+Despite its broad canvas and period setting, Peterloo is every bit a Mike Leigh film.
+It’s peppered with flawed, complicated characters.
+It’s inspirational as a story of recognizable people, and nothing like the silk-swishing period pieces that are the staple of British cinema.

 The story the history books tell of Peterloo is one of class warfare.
-In the 1800s, the newly booming industrial hub of Manchester had a large population of working class people and yet no representation in the Houses of Parliament.
-In this era of post-war economic depression, with rising food costs due to the protectionist Corn Laws, activists began to agitate for electoral reform.
+In the 1800s, the newly booming industrial hub of Manchester had a large population of working class people.
+Yet they had no representation in the Houses of Parliament.
+In this era of post-war economic depression, activists began to agitate for electoral reform.
 Petty crime rose, and the ruling class retaliated with harsh sentences, which only exacerbated activists’ furor.
-A peaceful rally at St. Peter’s Square turned to bloodshed (and became known as Peterloo) when the upper classes attempted to destroy all hope for political change.
+A peaceful rally at St. Peter’s Square turned to bloodshed when the upper classes attempted to destroy all hope for political change.
 Instead, the massacre fired up the working class to keep on with the fight.

 Another Year (2010)

-Another Year is a slice-of-life dramedy about one year in the life of an aging couple, Tom (Jim Broadbent) and Gerri (Ruth Sheen), and the family and friends in their orbit.
-The film premiered in the Official Competition at the Cannes Film Festival, and Leigh earned a Best Original Screenplay nomination at the 83rd Academy Awards.
+Another Year follows a year in the life of an aging couple, Tom (Jim Broadbent) and Gerri (Ruth Sheen), and their family and friends.
+The film premiered in the Official Competition at the Cannes Film Festival.
+Leigh earned a Best Original Screenplay nomination at the 83rd Academy Awards.

 Secrets and Lies (1996)

-When Leigh first told his collaborators about the film, all they knew was that “it was about a young black woman seeking her birth mother,” in the words of Dick Pope.11 The character’s name turned out to be Hortense Cumberbatch (a breakout role for Marianne Jean-Baptiste), an upper class woman who seeks out her birth mother after her adoptive parents die.
-Her birth mother is Cynthia (Brenda Blethyn), a working class woman who is also mother to the soon-to-be-21 Roxanne (Claire Rushbrook).
+When Leigh first told his collaborators about the film, all they knew was that “it was about a young black woman seeking her birth mother,” in the words of Dick Pope.10 The character’s name turned out to be Hortense Cumberbatch (a breakout role for Marianne Jean-Baptiste).
+She is an upper class woman who seeks out her birth mother after her adoptive parents die.
+Her birth mother is Cynthia (Brenda Blethyn), a working class woman and mother to the soon-to-be-21 Roxanne (Claire Rushbrook).